bajackson1/documentation/README.md

 ## Template

-The template used for this website is [Just The Docs](https://github.com/just-the-docs/just-the-docs).
+The template used is [Just The Docs](https://github.com/just-the-docs/just-the-docs).
 The README for the GitHub repository explains how to use their template in detail and is straightforward to use with GitHub Pages.